Janicerocha/Cisco-MDS-DIRL-SAN-Congestion-Software-Performance-Validation-Miercom-Performance-Verified/README.md

 The Cisco® MDS 9000 Series directors and switches provide a solution to correct this problem with its Dynamic Ingress Rate Limiting (DIRL) software, a new innovation that identifies and prevents SAN congestion.
 SAN congestion caused by slow drain and over-utilization, is prevented by the MDS DIRL software with no impact on the target device and other connected devices.

-Or download the report in the link below: https://miercom.com/cisco-mds-dirl-san-congestion-software-performance-validation/
+Please see the full detailed report provided or visit the source link below:

+https://miercom.com/cisco-mds-dirl-san-congestion-software-performance-validation/